 - In another pot fry thinly sliced onions until golden.

-- Now add meat and haleem spice mix to it.
-Mix well and stir fry on high heat for 2-3 minutes until the color of meat changes.
+- Now add meat, bones and haleem spice mix to it.
+Mix well and stir fry on high heat for 2-3 minutes.

-- In a pan heat oil and fry garlic until lightly golden. then all the ingredients of tempering and fry for one minute.
-Add tempering in the haleem pot and mix well.
+- In a pan heat oil and fry garlic until lightly golden.
+Then add the ingredients of tempering and fry for one minute.

-- Haleem is ready.
+- Haleem is ready to serve.
 Fill a large bowl with hot haleem.
 Garnish with fried onions, mint, and ginger slices.

 - Soak wheat overnight: Wheat kernel needs 4-6 hours of soaking so soaking overnight works best.
 (Some people soak wheat 1 day ahead and cook wheat overnight on slow heat.)